Yann77/auctions-spike/README.md

+# START
+To run the project use 'npm i' then 'npm start' then go to 'localhost:3000'

 # AuctionsSpike

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
-To run the project use 'npm i' then 'npm start' then go to 'localhost:3000'

 ## Development server